PoCInnovation/Pool2023/Software/day03/Golang/README.md

 }
 ```

-This time didn't create any resource, so we'll just return an `OK` status 😄
+This time we didn't create any resource, so we'll just return an `OK` status 😄

 As always don't forget error handling:
-- If there is no `body`, return a `Bad Request` message & status.
+- If there's a wrong `body`, return a `Bad Request` message & status.
 - If the email doesn't match any user, return `User not found` with the `404 Not Found` status
 - If the password doesn't match, return `Wrong password` with `404` again.